dawnwallet/dawn-key-management/README.md

 ```

 ### License
-GPLv3, inspired by the key manager written at Light by Isaac Rodriguez.
+GPL-3.0 license.
+Inspired by the key manager written at Light Wallet by Isaac Rodriguez.